 She smiled and said, “That was a Stradivarius.”

 I remember standing for the first time before a painting by Rembrandt.
 I became lost in the play of light and shadow, the life of each brushstroke.
 I became lost in time.
 For an instant it was as if I were there, watching him paint his masterpiece.
 His vivid essence remained, even centuries after he put brush to canvas.
-I stood there forgetting to breathe for a moment.
+I stood there.
+Transfixed.
+Forgetting to breathe.

 This was like that but amplified a hundred times.
-And when it was over, I longed to return to such perfection and purpose.
+And when it was over, there came an almost painful longing in me, a longing to return to such perfection and purpose.
 I had been granted, through this woman’s instrument, and her ability to let music speak its purest expression through her, an immeasurable gift.

 That night, after the performance had ended and everyone had gone home, I sat alone in the dark theatre again, in the same seat where I had sat listening to a woman play the violin with her whole heart—listening with my whole heart—hoping to engrave the experience onto the marble of my memory.